 In my younger years I was a Clinical Specialist, or Practical Nurse in the U.S. Army which I enjoyed but felt my committment conflicted with my duties as a wife and mom.
 I did not know at that time what I was experiencing and feeling would be diagnosed as PTSD.
 In 1999 I began severe migraine headaches.

 In 2000 I woke up unable to move my right leg and left arm.
 My speech was slurred.
 I literally was only able to crawl out of bed.
-The neurologist told me I had a form of relapsing remitting form of Multiple Sclerosis.
+The neurologist told me I had a form of relapsing remitting degenerative neuromuscular disease.
 This ended my 22 year career in nursing and started me questioning my life priorites.
 I was 42 yrs old.

 As my physical condition and my emotions deteriorated.
 I resolved as I had seen in my medical experiences that I was dying.
 I began having anxiety and panic attacks to the point my breathing would stop.

 My thoughts turned to my faith.
 Not really knowing my earthly father as my parents had divorced when I was 2 yrs old.
 Faith was a source of direction of my life.
 Me, his creation, reaping the effects of my sinful nature which would end in my death.
 This was it.
 I was tired of life and the pain and heart aches.
 Come on let's do this and get it over with...

 I had not felt a strong relationship with my mother growing up.
 Possibly due to the fact I was exposed to DES during my mother's pregnancy and born 3 months premature at a weight of about 2 lbs. when they finally took me home it was on a monitor to alert them if I stopped breathing.
 I did not have much bonding and picking up as a baby because my mom says she was afraid to pick me up.